Glinda the Good

 Of course, Glinda lived in the Clarkwoods Literary Universe, a place where reality reboots on occasion.
 And so it wasn’t long before she found herself in the midst of a universe-ending Calamity, and therefore expelled from the world as she knew it.

 She was fished out of The River Without End by Quadling mariners, and brought back to live among them during the early days of the Second Interregnum.
 Amongst a whole country of people who thought and acted like her in matters of love, Glinda finally felt at home and at peace.
 Free to do whatever she wanted to do—and whoever she wanted, as well.

-She made rapturous love with elves, kíndallans, and dwarves—not to mention the many halflings she called neighbors.
-But she didn’t stop there.
-Glinda bedded the Big Bad Wolf, made the three li’l pigs squeal, and hopped from mattress to mattress in the House of the Three Bears.
+Over the course of her long, long life, she has made rapturous love with elves, kíndallans, and dwarves—not to mention the many halflings she called neighbors.
+She has bedded the Big Bad Wolf, made the three li’l pigs squeal, and hopped from mattress to mattress in the House of the Three Bears.
 One night with her slaked Zeus’ legendary lust, two nights put an end to the ancient grudge between the houses of Montague and Capulet, and three nights was all it took to make an honest man out of an aged Pinocchio.

 Which didn’t last long, of course, since Glinda told him he was a lot more fun when he lied.